YugabyteDB-Samples/market-orders-app/README.md

 Storing and processing real-time data stream with YugabyteDB.

+## Start MySQL in Docker

+* Start a MySQL instance and load sample data:
+    ```shell
+    docker-compose -f docker-compose-mysql.yml up
+    ```

+    The container exposes port `3307` for connections from the host.

 ## Build and run Java app

 * Build and package the app: